 Since we’re on the subject of style, let me highlight the fact that the pants also feature drawstrings at the leg opening so you can customize the length.
 Apart from making it look more fashionable, it comes in handy when I need to walk on muddy, wet surfaces.
 Likewise, the waist drawstrings ensure that the fitting is snug and secure.
 Their roomy thighs, seat, and legs allow me to move naturally.

 You will also notice that these are pants with a lot of pockets.
 While conventional designs are equipped with six, this particular model offers eight.
-The storage provided by two rear and two front pockets is supplemented by four more cargo pockets.
+Four more cargo pockets supplement the storage provided by two rear and two front pockets.
 With button closures, the contents will not fall out when I kneel, climb ladders, or crouch.

 3. Dickies 23214RBK 30 30 Loose-Fit Cargo Work Pant